 Mon Pote developed from an online store with pop-ups at local Bristol markets and opened its first brick-and-mortar store in 2016.
 Along the way, they've built a reputation for curating the best Scandinavian interior design brands and mixing them with designers and makers from the UK, Europe and worldwide.
 Based on North Street, they're open 10-6 Monday to Saturday and 10-4 on Sunday and bank holidays.

 Bookbag stocks a select range of books for all ages.
 Charlie and Malcolm Richards, who opened it in December 2020 in between lockdowns, want it to feel welcoming, warm and accessible.
-Here you'll find a global range of fiction and no-fiction writing, lots of independent presses, writers of colour, LGBTQ+ stories, art, music, environmental, nature writing and a smattering of vinyl.
+Here you'll find a global range of fiction and no-fiction writing, lots of independent presses, writers of colour, LGBT+ stories, art, music, environmental, nature writing and a smattering of vinyl.
 Situated in McCoys Arcade, just off Fore Street, it's open 10-5, Tuesday to Saturday, and 11-3 on Sunday.

 Hi Cacti, Brighton